mike-barber/rust-zero-cost-abstractions/README.md

 - C# and Java iterators (Linq or Streams) are stupidly expensive compared to boring loops
   - iterators are in the 300-800 microsecond range
   - direct loop is around 65 microseconds in both languages
-- Yeah, I know I'm abusing Java -- maybe the lack of built in tuples and a zip function is a hint that we shouldn't be doing this.
-Disclaimer: I'm not a Java developer these days.
+- Yeah, I'm probably abusing Java -- maybe the lack of built in tuples and a zip function is a hint.
 - Would love to see how Scala does - it must be better?
 Just haven't had time to put it together.
 - Rust does an outstanding job even with the iterators
   - as fast as the C# AVX2 implementation